-On July 20, 2015, Arauco do Brasil was notified of a decision at the first administrative level, to partially uphold the case, with an estimated value of BR\$ 164,159,000 (ThUS\$ 42,836 as of June 30, 2019).
+On July 20, 2015, Arauco do Brasil was notified of a decision at the first administrative level, to partially uphold the case, with an estimated value of BR\$ 164,159,000 (ThUS\$ 39,473 as of September 30, 2019).
 An appeal was submitted against this decision, to revoke the Infraction Notice with the CARF (the Brazilian Taxation Appeals Administrative Council), which is the second administrative level.
 The CARF reached a decision on May 16, 2017 having considering some of the Company's arguments regarding the premiums, but retaining other charges.
-Arauco do Brasil was notified of a CARF decision on September 27, 2018 presenting the current value at BR\$ 57,556,262 (ThUS\$ 15,019 as of June 30, 2019), plus interest and inflation adjustments until the discussion is closed.
+Arauco do Brasil was notified of a CARF decision on September 27, 2018 presenting the current value at BR\$ 57,556,262 (ThUS\$ 13,840 as of September 30, 2019), plus interest and inflation adjustments until the discussion is closed.
 Arauco do Brasil filed an appeal, to request clarification by CARF of some of its decision points.
 On January 25, 2019, the CARF ruled that there would be no clarifications or omissions to be substituted, thus initiating the deadline to submit the last administrative appeal.
 This Special Appeal was submitted to the Upper Fiscal Appeals Chamber of the CARF (CSRF) on February 11, 2019, reiterating the Company's defense arguments on the issues and charges that remained in that process, and a decision on that Special Appeal is now awaited.

-Based on the last declaration embargos decision, the CARF set the current value under discussion at BR\$58,059,580.30 (ThUS\$15,150 as of June 30, 2019) on the basis as of January 31, 2019, and interest and indexation would be added to this value as of January 31, 2019 until the discussion is completed.
+Based on the last declaration embargos decision, the CARF set the current value under discussion at BR\$58,059,580 (ThUS\$ 13,961 as of September 30, 2019) on the January 31, 2019 base, and interest and inflation indexation would be added to this value with effect from January 31, 2019 until the case is finalized.